Mathématique: Chapter 3

 “I can’t just leave you here, you’re not trained on any of this equipment.”

-He turned away from her because he had to because if he lost his tenuous grip on his own control he really wasn’t certain what would happen but there was a nonzero possibility that he would end up in some kind of environment where he just would not do very well because he still was not clear on what had occurred three days ago and he didn’t necessarily mind destroying himself for this but—
+He turned away from her (because he had to) because if he lost his tenuous grip on his control he wasn’t certain what would happen but there was a nonzero possibility he’d end up in an environment where he would not do very well and though he didn’t necessarily mind destroying himself for this it’d be prudent to—

 “Fine,” he said.
 “Fine.
 I understand.
 Perfectly reasonable.”

 “Yes.”
 Rush took a measured breath.
-“Thank you.
-That would be perfectly adequate.”
+“Thanks.
+That’d be perfectly adequate.”

-He figured there was a fifty percent chance she was going to find an “engineer” and a fifty percent chance she was going to find security.
+He figured there was a fifty percent chance she’d be back with an “engineer” and fifty percent chance she’d be back with base security.

-Rush stepped over to the crystal matrix, which was mounted as a grid and soldered in place.
-It looked ridiculous, very much like it wouldn’t work at all, but he sat down anyway and took a look at the desktop of the computer that had been inventively interfaced with the thing.
-He wondered if this was going to be suitable to his purposes.
-He was going to have to think about detection and recording of output because the simultaneous problem and appeal of quantum cryptography was that phenomena on the quantum level were altered when you smashed photons into systems to observe their states.
-If measuring the data disturbed the data, and he saw no reason why this would not be the case, then he was fairly certain that what was going to be called for was somehow marrying a zero knowledge protocol to breaking the key permutation in a manner that would allow him to get the key without disturbing the system that had created the key or destroying the key itself.
-He suspected it was going to be nontrivial to—
+Rush studied the crystal matrix (no time like the present) which was mounted as a grid and soldered in place.
+It looked ridiculous, very much like it wouldn’t work at all, but he sat down anyway.
+He’d need to think about about detection and recording of output because the simultaneous problem and appeal of quantum cryptography was that phenomena on the quantum level were altered when you smashed photons into systems to observe their states.
+Given measuring the data disturbed the data (and he saw no reason why this wouldn’t hold, even in alien systems) it occurred to him that marrying a zero knowledge protocol to breaking the key permutation might allow retrieval of a key without destroying it in the process.
+He suspected it’d be nontrivial to—

 “Hello?”

 “Help?
 No. Monitoring?
-Yes, apparently.
-This is unfortunate for you, Dr. Brody, as I suspect that you have better things to be doing with your time.
-Tell me, doesn’t this base have some sort of security staff to perform this kind of menial task, or are you just not very important?”
+Apparently.
+This is unfortunate for you, Dr. Brody, as I suspect y’have better things to be doing with your time.”

-He looked up to find the other man looking at him from underneath his eyebrows, his shoulders hunched.
-“Really,” Rush said.
-“I was under the impression that one had to have an advanced degree of some kind to so much as look at this base, let alone work here.”
+Rush looked up.
+“I was under the impression one needed an advanced degree of some kind t’so much look at this base, let alone work here.”

 They eyed one another, coming to a wordless understanding.

-Rush spent seven hours recording fluctuations in the quantum states of the crystals—individually, in series, and in parallel—altering the resistance and conductance and the amperage of current.
+With Brody’s help, he spent hours recording fluctuations in the quantum states of the crystals—individually, in series, and in parallel—altering the resistance and conductance and the amperage of current.

-The drive back from the base to his building was entirely too sun filled for his taste and he was fighting a headache by the time he made his way back to his apartment with his solid state drive full of data.
+The drive back from the base to his building was too sun filled for his taste and he was fighting a headache by the time he returned to his apartment with his solid state drive full of data.
 He was aching to hear the click and slide of a USB cable meeting its port.

-If he had to invent a new branch of mathematics or something equally time-consuming to solve this next cypher he was going to be extremely irritated.
+If he had to invent a new branch of mathematics t’solve this next cypher he’d be extremely irritated.
 If it looked like things were heading in that direction he resolved to talk to someone first.
-It would be wise to ensure he wasn’t missing the Ancient equivalent of an entire field before he reinvented the fucking thing.
+It’d be wise to ensure he wasn’t missing the Ancient equivalent of an entire field before he reinvented the fuckin’ thing.

-He was halfway through the process of scanning though the data and trying to decide if he was going to have to write his own code for analysis or if he could crib most of it from one of Carter’s programs available on the secure server when it occurred to him that the original reason he’d left his apartment was to buy food.
-Which he had not done.
+Halfway through scanning the data and three-quarters of the way into committing to coding his own analytics rather than cribbing one of Carter’s programs from the secure server—it occurred to him the original reason he’d left his apartment was to buy food.

 He sighed.

-There was a man sitting in a car outside his building with the windows rolled down, smoking a cigarette.
+Outside, a man sat in a parked car with the windows rolled down, smoking a cigarette.
 Menacing.
 Inappropriate.
 Uncivilized.
-Who could smoke when it was this fucking hot?
 These military types were ridiculous.
+He should never’ve let David arrange his housing for him.

-Shopping didn’t take long, even though he proceeded through it in a manner that couldn’t really be called efficient.
-He wasn’t certain what his problem was, though he was positive that if he really applied himself to the question he would come up with multiple highly plausible answers, all of which would be upsetting and decrease his overall functionality even as they improved his insight, so he tried to think of nothing other than the comparative advantages of various food items, which was, in fact, the purpose of his trip.
+Shopping was every bit as inefficient as he’d worried it would be.
+He wasn’t certain what his problem was, though he was positive that if he applied himself to the question he’d come up with multiple plausible answers, all of which would be upsetting.
+He tried to think of nothing other than the comparative advantages of various food items, which was, in fact, the purpose of his trip.

-When he got back to his apartment and had deposited his protein mix and other associated items in his kitchen where they belonged, he dropped back to the floor with a garnet colored bottle of Gatorade and resumed evaluating the data he had collected.
+When he got back to his apartment and had deposited his protein mix and other associated items in his kitchen where they belonged, he dropped to the floor with a garnet-colored bottle of Gatorade and looked over the data he’d collected.

 Dear Dr. Rush,

-My name is Dr. Amanda Perry.
-I understand you were running some tests on the Ancient crystals located in my lab (room 18D) on level 21 earlier today.
-Could you please explain to me why you not only disrupted my array but also altered the detector in such a way so as to reduce its sensitivity to an almost meaningless level?
+I understand you were running tests on the mock drive element my lab (room 2118D) on level 21 earlier today.
+Could you please explain why you disrupted my array and recalibrated my detectors?

 Much appreciated,